ABGH004/ABGH004/README.md

 # Alireza Bagheri
 **`Back-End Developer`**

-- I'm currently studying as a computer engineer in Kharazmi University❤️.
+- I'm currently studying Computer Engineering in Kharazmi University❤️.
 - I'm a Python🐍/C++ developer and I'm currently learning Django and MySQL🐬.
 - I'm familiar with HTML5/CSS3 and I've been working on linux🐧 recently.
 - I'm recently working on becoming a Back-End Developer💪.